Welcome to SME Survey

-SME Survey is the original representative survey of small, medium and micro enterprises in South Africa.
+SME Survey is the original representative survey of small, medium and micro enterprises (SMEs) in South Africa.

-SME Survey has conducted South Africa's original and largest annual study of success factors and competitiveness of SMEs since 2003.
+Since 2003, SME Survey conducts South Africa's original and largest annual study of the impact of business factors on the competitiveness and success of SMEs.
 Each year a focus area is identified and developed into a core research question or hypothesis.
 The findings are then published in a report that is made available to clients, while headline findings and executive summaries are made publicly available.